 Screws are ubiquitous mechanical fasteners used in a wide range of industries and applications.
 They play a crucial role in holding components together, ensuring structural integrity and stability.
 However, screws can sometimes fail, leading to costly repairs, safety hazards, and product recalls.
 To prevent such issues and improve screw reliability, implementing effective quality control measures is essential.
-This article will provide valuable tips for enhancing screw reliability through robust quality control practices.
+This article provides valuable tips for enhancing screw reliability through robust quality control practices.

 Importance of Screw Reliability